-Textbooks: Are expensive and charges will be made, if the book has been damaged or lost.
+Textbooks: Charges will be made if the book has been damaged or lost.
 Students will be instructed to write their names inside the front cover of each book to aid in the return of lost or stolen books.
 A record will be made of the condition of each book issued to a student.
 Charges for damages will be determined based upon the age and condition of the book and the replacement cost.

 Injuries: Any student who is injured while on school property or during a school sponsored activity MUST report it immediately to his/her teacher or adult supervisor.
-The supervisor must report all injuries to the office within 24 hours and complete an accident form.
+The supervisor must report all injuries to the office immediately and complete an accident form.
 If first-aid treatment is necessary, the student will be sent to the nurse's office.

 Medications: If a student must take medication during the school day, he/she must inform the health office and bring the medication.
 A form must be completed for each medication, whether it be prescription or an over the counter medication.
 Forms are available from the school secretary.
 A form must be completed for each and every medication brought to school.
 The medication must be kept in the health room.
 In accordance with the State Law, the school can administer medication by written parental and physician consent only.
 All medication, including over-the-counter medication, must be in its original container.
 Medications in baggies, plastic containers, envelopes, etc. are not allowed.
-If a student has a special medical problem, the office should be made aware it.
-The only medication form on file.
+If a student has a special medical problem, the office should be made aware of it.
+The only medication a student may possess per State Statute is a prescribed inhaler with a signed medication form on file.
 Parents must retrieve medication in person from the health aide.
 Medication, including over-the-counter, will not be sent home with students.